temiwale88/nd00333-capstone/README.md

 See reference: <https://bit.ly/3rwh8Pc>

-- Learning rate: determines the impact of each tree on the final outcome.
-We use
+- Learning rate: determines the impact of each tree on the final outcome
 - Number of estimators:  refers to the number of sequential trees to be modeled
 - Subsample: is the fraction of observations to be selected for each tree.
 This is done by random sampling.
 - Maximum depth: the maximum depth of a tree